 - Lemon slices for garnish

 2 Place chicken in baking dish, brush with butter: Preheat oven to 425°F. Remove chicken from marinade and place in a single layer in a large baking dish, skin side up.
 Reserve the marinade.
-Use a pastry brush to brush a little melted butter on to each piece of chicken.
+Use a pastry brush to brush melted butter on each piece of chicken.

 3 Bake, baste with marinade: Bake for 20 minutes and baste the chicken pieces generously with the reserved marinade.
 Continue baking for another 15 to 25 minutes (a total of 35 to 45 minutes, until the skins are crispy brown, and the chicken is cooked through, juices running clear (internal temperature of 165°F).

 Depending on the size of the breasts, they may be ready before the thighs, so if you are cooking a mix of chicken parts, keep that in mind, you may have to take them out of the oven before the thighs.